Financials at your fingertips: Crafting the request

 I am writing to request the most recent financial statements as part of our ongoing credit assessment process.
 Specifically, we are interested in your income statement, balance sheet, and cash flow statement.

 These documents will help us conduct a comprehensive review of your credit status in line with our financial policies and risk management guidelines.
-We assure you that any information provided will be used exclusively for this purpose and will be treaded with the highest level of confidentiality.
+We assure you that any information provided will be used exclusively for this purpose and will be treated with the highest level of confidentiality.

 Can you kindly provide these documents by [insert date]?